Whimsy Stick

 Breeds

 Pit bulls, Staffies, Boxers: powerful and enthusiastic in a way that feels even bigger indoors.
-Use shorter chase bursts — 2 to 3 reps — with mandatory brief resets between in your flirt pole for apartment dogs sessions.
+Use shorter chase bursts (2 to 3 reps) with mandatory brief resets between.
 If intensity is escalating rather than resolving, slow the lure down rather than matching the dog’s energy.
+For overexcited dogs, the wait cue is non-negotiable.

 Small